High data quality in the German Soccer League

 Targeting customer loyalty measures

 Targeted analysis of purchase and customer data as part of multi-buyer analytics provides crucial knowledge about customers.
-Single and multiple buyers with their respective preferences can be precisely identified, so that marketing and sales can use targeted communication measures to stimulate customer loyalty and new purchases.
+Single and multiple buyers and their respective preferences can be precisely identified so that marketing and sales can use targeted communication measures to stimulate customer loyalty and new purchases.
 The right triggers and purchase motivations can then be set along the customer journey: The targeted development of existing customers can begin – from single to multiple buyers, from loyal customers to brand ambassadors.
 Of course, many factors – market, target customers, budget, creativity and others – play a role in the measures.
 The right mix of measures is therefore always individual.

 Back to the gym